 Please note that by default you will be connecting to our servers via the UDP protocol on port 1194.

-You can also select UDP 4096 ES for the highest possible encryption available for our servers and the TCP connections, which just provide some different options in the event that you are having difficulty connecting via the default UDP protocol.
+You can also select UDP 4096 for the highest possible encryption available for our servers and the TCP connections, which just provide some different options in the event that you are having difficulty connecting via the default UDP protocol.

 To change this, tap on Settings.